git-steven/git-steven.github.io/_posts/2024-04-24-sklearn-exploring-bc-dataset.md

 author: steven
 ---

-# Feature Selection and Visualization with scikit-learn and NetworkX

 _Visualizing Feature Importance in Breast Cancer Diagnosis using NetworkX and Pandas_

 ![](</assets/images/pyspark-mlib-sm.png>)

 As a data engineer/scientist interested in the healthcare domain, I often find myself exploring datasets to gain insights and understand the relationships between various factors and disease outcomes.
 Today, I want to share with you a cool way to visualize the importance of different features in predicting breast cancer diagnosis using the "sklearn.datasets.load_breast_cancer" dataset and [NetworkX](https://networkx.org/) library in a [Jupyter](https://jupyter.org/) Notebook.